 To book a consultation at his Los Angeles office located in Downtown Los Angeles, CA and Beverly Hills, CA. Call today or click to schedule online.

-Plantar Fasciitis, or heel spur syndrome, is a common condition that affects the plantar fascia, a thick tissue located at the bottom of the foot between the toes and the heel, which supports the foot’s arch.
+Plantar fasciitis, or heel spur syndrome, is a common condition that can happen to anyone.
+It affects the plantar fascia, a thick tissue located at the bottom of the foot between the toes and the heel, which supports the foot’s arch.